 2. Start creating your site in Refined: Add content, set the structure for the help & support site

-Once your foundation is laid in JSM, and in Confluence if you plan to add a knowledge base to your site, you can go ahead and create your help center in Refined.
-From Refined administration, you can add a site, give it a custom domain, and then configure key settings like permissions.
+Once your foundation is laid in JSM, and in Confluence if you plan to add a knowledge base to your site, you can go ahead and create your help center in Refined Sites.
+From theRefined Administration, you can add a site, give it a custom domain, and then configure key settings like permissions.

-• Internal support sites should be set to Private, so only logged-in users from your organization can see it.
+- Internal support sites should be set to Private, so only logged-in users from your organization can see it.

-• External support sites should be set to Public, so everyone can view them, or to Support so that only JSM customers and logged-in users from your organization can see it.
+- External support sites should be set to Public, so everyone can view them, or to Support so that only JSM customers and logged-in users from your organization can see it.

 Then you need to import the JSM portals and Confluence spaces from step one.
-That’s easily done by clicking the button “Add content” in the Site Builder.
+That’s easily done by clicking the button “Add content” in the Site Structure.
 When the spaces and projects are added, drag and drop them into a suitable navigation structure and create drop-down folders to house them.

-3. Fine-tune the site: Make your help & support site navigable and easy on the eye
+3. Fine-tune the site: make your help & support site navigable and easy on the eye

 Getting users to use your help center or support site isn’t always easy.
-But it’s a lot easier if the site looks nice and is easy to use—both of which can be achieved with Refined.
+But it’s a lot easier if the site looks nice and is easy to use—both of which can be achieved with Refined Sites.
 Start by theming your site with your organization’s colors, logo, and other design elements for a familiar feel.

 Then, it’s time to start the layout process by designing your home page and other landing pages in the Page Builder.
 There are few more infuriating things than having to look for the right place to get help.